rebeccaestes/react-tutorial/tutorial.md

 },
 ```

-Finally, we need this toggled style to actually change something.
+Finally, we need the class we're toggling by changing the variable `style` to actually change something.
 You could write inline CSS for this, but you should know by now how to set up a separate stylesheet and link to it.
 Here's the bare-bones code I used:

 ```css
 .colorful {